xanderstevenson/swiss-army-conf/README.md

 # Swiss-Army-Conf

-This is my first attempt at creating a network automation submission for [Cisco DevNet's Automation Exchange](https://developer.cisco.com/network-automation/)
+I humbly present to you, my first submission to [Cisco DevNet's Automation Exchange](https://developer.cisco.com/network-automation/).
+Written in Python, this tool offers those monitoring a network device with 3 avenues for viewing device configuration: NETCONF, RESTCONF and SSH.
+The results are automatically logged in XML, JSON and text formats, respectively.

 <img src="https://github.com/xanderstevenson/swiss-army-conf/blob/main/what-why.PNG">